Table of Contents

 An earthquake is the sudden shaking of the earth that releases the energy in the earth’s lithosphere, causing the creation of seismic waves.

 It may be due to volcanic eruptions, moving of tectonic plates, cave formation in small areas, or explosions.

 It is also called a quake( or tremor or temblor).

 It is measured with a Richter Magnitude scale.

-Measurement of Earthquake In Japan
+1. Measurement of Earthquake In Japan

-Shindo can be defined as an instrument used to measure the intensity of an earthquake of a given location.
-Or we can also say that Shindo refers to what people feel at a given location.
+Shindo can be defined as an instrument used to measure the intensity of an earthquake in a given location.
+Or we can also say that Shindo refers to what peoples feel at a given location.

-The Shindo scale range from one to seven wherein Shindo one, a slight earthquake is felt by the people who are not moving wherein Shindo (2-4) minor earthquake occurs which does not cause any damage.
+The Shindo scale range from one to seven wherein Shindo one, a slight earthquake is felt by the people who are not moving, wherein on Shindo (2-4) minor earthquake occurs that does not cause any damage.

-2011 Earthquake In Japan (Source: Wikipedia & Japan Times)
+2. 2011 Earthquake In Japan (Source: Wikipedia & Japan Times)

 ~ This earthquake is also known as the Tōhoku Earthquake.